wonderingabout/nvidia-archives/README.md

 ## easy post-install after cudnn :

-it is also advised to update database (reboot to finalize) :
+it is also advised to update database

+first we check if the libs can be located

 ```
 locate libcudart.so && locate libcudnn.so.7 && pwd
 ```

-then :
+then, most likely you will not be able to locate them, so we update the database, then check again

 ```
 sudo updatedb && locate libcudart.so && locate libcudnn.so.7